ericbalawejder/password-generator/README.md

 ```

 #### TODO:
-* password-generator.service has default permissions of 644?<br>
-* Permissions of jar should be 500.
-Changed to 744

-* CrossOrigin("...")

 * Logs

 * Return character array and use jQuery to iterate through array for display.

 * Make field hidden until response is returned.

-* Response codes?

 * Check for known bad passwords using:
   * https://haveibeenpwned.com/Passwords